OfficeDev/office-js-docs-pr/docs/develop/support-ie-11.md

 If you plan to support older versions of Windows and Office, your add-in must work in the embeddable browser control that is based on Internet Explorer 11 (IE11).
 For information about which combinations of Windows and Office use the IE11-based browser control, see [Browsers used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).

 > [!IMPORTANT]
 > Internet Explorer 11 doesn't support some HTML5 features such as media, recording, and location.
 If your add-in must support Internet Explorer 11, then you must either design the add-in to avoid these unsupported features or the add-in must detect when Internet Explorer is being used and provide an alternate experience that doesn't use the unsupported features.
-For more information, see [Determine at Configure your Office Add-in to use a shared runtime if the add-in is running in Internet Explorer](#determine-at-Configure your Office Add-in to use a shared runtime-if-the-add-in-is-running-in-internet-explorer).
+For more information, see [Determine at runtime if the add-in is running in Internet Explorer](#determine-at-runtime-if-the-add-in-is-running-in-internet-explorer).

 ## Support for recent versions of JavaScript